 Click here to see a video of innovative computing technologies being used in a Junior school

 Following a successful career as a director in television and film production, Peter diversified and became ICT leader in a large primary school.
 He significantly developed the pupils' learning of ICT across the school, creating projects such as Domex 2000.
 He became ICT project manager of Kings Cross Educational Action Zone implementing a laser network connecting schools across the EAZ.
 He initiated many inspiring projects such as Virtual Carmen and the Genesis Project.
 Other exciting initiatives involved NASA, Expresso Education and the BBC.
 As well as managing projects using handheld learning devices, he organised and delivered customised ICT training for all the teachers in the schools in the EAZ.
 Peter has presented at many conferences including the Guardian ICT conference.
 Currently a Specialist Computing Teacher at an Outstanding School, he believes young children are capable of using highly innovative technologies and starts teaching Video Editing to children at age 7.
 He excels in visualising how emerging technologies can be used in children's learning.
-Peter owns Computing Clubs and will be running Innovation Club with Lorraine.
+Peter owns Computing Clubs and will be running Innovation & Online Clubs with Lorraine.

 Lorraine had a career in finance before re-training to work with children in 1999.
 She has worked across Key stage 1 to 3 and ran a thriving business as a Private Tutor supporting core subjects.
 Her training in SEND supports her work to inspire children to achieve their personal best.
-Lorraine has initiated and developed a children's digital newspaper in an Outstanding School in Kent, creating many exciting opportunities for children to use their voice in various digital formats, receiving praise from Adobe, the BBC, children's authors, the London Borough of Bexley, the London Marathon and artists from Aardman Animations, as well as the national children's newspaper; First News.
+Lorraine initiated and developed a children's digital newspaper in an Outstanding School in Kent, creating many exciting opportunities for children to use their voice in various digital formats, receiving praise from Adobe, the BBC, children's authors, the London Borough of Bexley, artists from Aardman Animations and children's newspaper First News.
 Lorraine has worked with Peter to explore more complex digital media & film; working with children who have produced an award winning online children's news programme & various short videos supported by the London Marathon & Youth Sports Trust.
 Lorraine is an Arts Award Adviser and a tech enthusiast.
 She has enjoyed developing & running digital projects & extra-curricular activities with a computing, technology & creative focus and runs Innovation and Online Clubs with Peter.